Sky News

 The Pledge (2016-2020, Studio F)

-Five …highly opinionated… pundits each in turn presented their topical idea, on everythign from disposable coffee cups to immigration, to which the others panelists would then vocally argue for or against.
+Five …highly opinionated… pundits each in turn presented their topical idea, on everything from disposable coffee cups to immigration, to which the others panellists would then vocally argue for or against.

 No moderator or presenter, and the show was deliberately designed to provoke reactions & conversations on social media - and hopefully thinking - by viewers.

-Filmed in the round with a gorgeous £150k glossy glass set - plenty of challenges in a small studio to keep the cameras and operators hidden, including clever AutoCue blanking.
+Filmed in the round with a gorgeous £150k glossy glass set - giving plenty of challenges in a small studio to ensure the cameras and operators were at all times hidden, address with carefully avoiding lighting spill, precisely angled set pieces, black clothing and drapes, and a unique system to blank individual AutoCues.

 • Lighter Argument